Eric W. Sawyer: Credits

 The Scarlet Professor is Sawyer's third opera, based upon a true story of shame and scandal from 1960: a renowned English professor, Newton Arvin, who was arrested and disgraced for possessing gay magazines and materials.
 The opera received its premiere on September 15, 2017, at Smith College, the same campus where the events took place.
 Reviewer Marvin J Ward observed that:

 “…composer Eric Sawyer has a penchant for choosing historical events, especially local ones, as the subjects of his operas.
 This is the third that I have seen, each more polished and refined than its predecessor, with The Scarlet Professor scoring a 10/10 in my book."
 The Scarlet Professor won the 2019 American Prize in opera composition.

-The Onion, Sawyer’s latest opera, will receive its premiere in Boston on September 25, 2025.
+The Onion, Sawyer's latest opera, premiered in Boston on September 25, 2025.

 The new opera deals with issues of memory, thought and consciousness.